 • Cook meat thoroughly: Raw meat can carry food-borne illnesses, so make sure any meat your dog consumes is cooked thoroughly.4

-• Give your dog the recommended preventatives while they’re still young.
-Your vet can tell you which vaccines and medications are a good idea, based on where you live and your dog’s lifestyle.
+• Vaccinating your dog, ideally when they’re young, can help prevent many canine diseases.
+Your vet can tell you which shots are a good idea, based on where you live and your dog’s lifestyle.

-• Stay on top of your dog’s hygiene, diet, hydration, and activity.
-Little things go a long way and good habits build up towards better health with time.
+• Staying on top of your dog’s hygiene, diet, and hydration can go a long way.

 packaging of the Tractive GPS DOG tracker